What I love about photographs is their longevity: they live on beyond the moment.

 The idea for Pet photography came to me on a walk with my beloved Africanis companion, Ziki, along the river up to Silvermine Dam.
 As I worked to define my own style, I came up with the idea of photographing pets on sofas.
 It seemed like the perfect combination.

 Like a painter, I build on from the original digital image by adding colours, textures and techniques until the image satisfies me.

-Most days you can find me hunched over my computer trying to remember to sit up straight.
-When I'm not there you can find me walking my dog, taking photographs and doing a bit of Yoga or Tai Chi.
+Most days you can find me hunched over the computer, perfecting my images and trying to remember to sit up straight.
+I also love walking my dog and doing some yoga and body boarding.

 I like to give back and have spent two years mentoring young people at SAYes and some photographic mentoring at Chrysalis Academy.
 Currently, I am volunteering with Life Matters, helping kids develop a lifelong love of reading.
 I help once a week at SARDA (South African Riding for the Disabled Association).
 Here, it is a pleasure to work with the horses, who are such patient helpers with the riders.

 Hopefully my images inspire you to get your loyal, four-legged companion captured in a beautiful portrait that will last for ever.